tslight/cpick/README.md

   | `x-`       | Match line numbers from *x* until the end of the list |
   | `-y`       | Match line numbers from beginning of list until *y*   |

-- Searching for complete strings (ie. not substrings - use wildcards for this)

 These can also be combined.
 You can enter multiple patterns, ranges and strings at one `Pick:`, `Toggle:` or `Find:` prompt.

-However, be aware, that when toggling - if patterns, ranges or strings are entered together that match the same items, they will cancel each other out.
+However, be aware, that when toggling - if patterns, ranges or strings are entered that match the same items, they will cancel each other out.

 For example, if you entered `1..10 ^[A-Z][a-z]+$` on a list where the first 10 items were capitalised words, nothing would be picked.